Montana State University: University status and campus conservatism

-In February 1964, Dr. Leon H. Johnson was appointed president of MSC.
-A research chemist who joined the college in 1943, he had most recently been the executive director of school's Endowed and Research Foundation (at the time, MSC's largest research unit) and Dean of the Graduate Division.
+In February 1964, Leon H. Johnson was appointed president of MSC.
+A research chemist who joined the college in 1943, he had most recently been the executive director of the school's Endowed and Research Foundation (at the time, MSC's largest research unit) and Dean of the Graduate Division.
 Deeply committed to the college's research function, he pushed for MSC to be named a university — a change Renne had since the early 1950s, and which the Montana state legislature approved on 1 July 1965.
 At that time, the school received its new name, Montana State University (MSU).
 Bachelor's degree programs in economics, English, history, music, political science, and other disciplines were quickly established, as was the first university honors program.
 Johnson was a devoted admirer of the arts, and MSU's art and music programs blossomed.
 Johnson quickly worked to end the acrimonious relationship with the University of Montana, and the two schools began to present a united front to the state legislature.

 In 1966, Johnson altered and enlarged the university's administrative structure to help cope with increasing enrollment and increasing campus complexity.
 These changes included creating a 12-member executive council to advise him.
-The council included newly created vice presidents — overseeing areas such as academic affairs, administration, finance and research.
+The council included newly created vice presidents — overseeing areas such as academic affairs, administration, finance, and research.

 Johnson was deeply conservative — fiscally, socially, and politically.
-He was deeply committed to continuing Renne's educational plan, but declined to spend money on new buildings (preferring to consolidate and renovate rather than expand).
+He was deeply committed to continuing Renne's educational plan but declined to spend money on new buildings (preferring to consolidate and renovate rather than expand).
 He also continued Renne's policies largely barring from campus speakers who were not clearly in the political mainstream.
 Johnson's policies were largely supported by the student body and the taxpaying public.
 MSU practiced a policy known as in loco parentis, in which it acted as a "parent" toward the "children" attending school there.
-Students themselves accepted these restrictions, which included dress codes, older adult chaperones at dances, a ban on alcohol, and mandatory military training for freshmen and sophomores.
-Although many American college campuses were engulfed by student radicalism, MSU's student body was as conservative as Johnson was, however, and for many years the biggest issues on campus were ending Saturday morning classes and building student parking lots.
+To that end, Johnson instituted dress codes, required adult chaperones at dances, banned alcohol, and instituted mandatory military training for freshmen and sophomores.
+Although many American college campuses were engulfed by student radicalism, MSU's student body was as conservative as Johnson was and accepted these restrictions.
+For many years, the biggest issues on campus were ending Saturday morning classes and building student parking lots.